-A large portion of the financial planning profession, in my observation, is directed at planning for people that have a somewhat defined career path, work a nine to five job, and who are able to contribute money to a 401(k)-plan provided to them by an employer.
+Today’s post is all about financial planning for business owners.
+A large portion of the financial planning profession is directed at planning for people that have a defined career path.
+Work a nine to five job, or who contribute money to a 401(k)-plan provided to them by an employer.
 This does not reflect the reality that many business owners face.
 We’re going to look at five ways financial planning for business owners differs in this week’s Inside Look at Building Towards Wealth.

 Throughout my career in financial services and having talked to hundreds of business owners, I have heard one common complaint about the planning process.
 There is not an adequate appreciation, by the advisor, for the value many business owners may realize by reinvesting in their business.
 This is the first way that planning differs for business owners.